turingschool/front-end-curriculum/lessons/module-1/css-flexbox.md

 ## Learning Goals

 * Explain what flexbox is and why its an important tool for creating layouts
-* Explain the difference between a parent and child element, be able to identify direct children
+* Explain the difference between a parent and child element, be able to identify immediate children
 * Apply Flexbox to containers in order to achieve a desired layout

 ## Pre-Work